 Talking therapy for families

 Family therapy is talking therapy that involves the whole family.
-It can be especially helpful for children with depression or a behavioural problem, or whose parents are splitting up.
+It can be especially helpful for children and young people with depression or a behavioural problem, or whose parents are splitting up.

 Talking therapy for anger